Professor Edward Newman

 - Website: Twitter | Googlescholar | Researchgate

 I joined the School of Politics and International Studies in 2013, and I am involved in teaching, supervising and research in the area of international security studies.
+I am a Co-editor of the British International Studies Association’s journal, European Journal of International Security.
 I am also director of the Security, Conflict and Justice pathway of the White Rose Social Sciences Doctoral Research Partnership.

 I previously worked in the Department of Political Science and International Studies at the University of Birmingham and, before that, I spent over a decade in Japan, mainly working at the United Nations University where I was Director of Studies on Conflict and Security in the Peace and Governance Programme.